 Travaplan may collect and use the following kinds of personal information in accordance with Data Protection Legislation for the purposes set out below (”Registration Data”):

-- Information that you or your employer (as trip organiser) provide for the purpose of registering your details on the website/application, including information such as your name, e-mail address and your mobile phone number.
+- Information that you or any trip organiser provides for the purpose of registering your details on the website/application, including information such as your name, address, e-mail address and your mobile phone number.

 - Information entered in your travel profile relating to home airport, airline or hotel preferences etc.